 How many LEED credits can I receive?

 Green roofs can facilitate a significant improvement in the LEED rating of a building, contributing as many as 15 credits under the system, depending on design and level of integration with other building systems.
-In some instances, while green rofos may not contribute directly to achieving points under the system, they contribute to earning LEED credits when used with other sustainable building elements.
-For example, green roofs can earn direct credits under the follow:
+In some instances, while green roofs may not contribute directly to achieving points under the system, they contribute to earning LEED credits when used with other sustainable building elements.
+For example, green roofs can earn direct credits under the following: